-Lynsey: Yeah, and I guess a lot of organisations, their performance appraisal form can be six, seven, even longer [PHs 00:10:54], but if you're keeping to those kind of four shorter areas, it's going to make for a more effective meeting.
+Lynsey: Yeah, and I guess for a lot of organisations, their performance appraisal form can be six or seven pages, but if you're keeping to those four shorter areas, it's going to make for a more effective meeting.

 Caroline: Absolutely.
 And for me, I suppose, it's the trick as well that you want the employee to be the one who's doing all the talking, because oftentimes we ask the question, but then we start filling in the blank and we start answering the question as well for the employee.
 Whereas it's really important that we ask questions and we let the person talk and that we're really focussing on the listening part.